 You’ll find Mexican culture thriving in this city, as well, and it’s evident in the many restaurants and local stores.
 You can also find:

-Hot air balloons in a myriad of colors begin their ascent into the early morning skies above Albuquerque
+Hot air balloons in a myriad of colors begin their ascent into the early morning skies near Albuquerque, New Mexico, during the city’s annual Balloon Fiesta.

 15. Best Things to Do in Albuquerque